josephwehby/MergeSort/README.md

 - The framerate is currently set to 25 so make sure to use a reasonable number of bars or the video will be too quick.

 # For the TA
 For the example command that generates only a few frames run `./mergesort.sh 2 filename` and then look in the JGRFiles directory to see the images and jgr files it has generated.
-This will still try to ffmpeg but that will not impact the images and jgr files already created so you will still be able to see them.
-You will most likely get an error that ffmpeg is not installed.
+This will still try to run ffmpeg but that will not impact the images and jgr files already created so you will still be able to see them.
+You will get an error that ffmpeg is not installed.
+Additionally, as requested, the Examples folder will contain a markdown file with links to the example videos uoploaded on YouTube.